-Artisan Center Theater produces eight big Broadway style musicals in their 195-seat theater-in-the-round.
-Artisan also stages three additional plays on the 150-seat thrust stage located on Second Stage.
+Artisan Center Theater produces eight full scale Broadway style musicals a year in their 195-seat theater-in-the-round.
+Artisan also stages three additional special event plays on the new 150-seat thrust stage located on Second Stage.
 Also on Second Stage, Artisan Children’s Theater produces six children's shows each year where children perform for children.
 As part of their mission to create opportunities to experience uplifting family-friendly theater, Artisan offers a complete program of theatrical education, dance and performing arts classes throughout the year.
 Opening in 2003 and now serving more than 90,000 patrons each year, Artisan Center Theater is located at 444 E Pipeline Rd. in Hurst, Texas.
 The theater is closed on Sunday.
 For more information on Artisan visit www.ArtisanCT.com.

 Artisan Center Theater

 Hurst, Texas 76053